danyopp/SimpleFTP/README.md

 Server.py and FTclient.c user instructions:

-1.Create a client directory and place client.c into the directory Ensure client.c is compiled by entering the client directory and running the line of code:
+1. Create a client directory and place client.c into the directory Ensure client.c is compiled by entering the client directoryvia the command line and running the line of code:

 	gcc client.c -o ftclient

-2. You may now navigate up a directory to the directory that contains the ftserver.py
+2. You may now navigate to a directory that contains the ftserver.py

 3. Any files you would like the server to broadcast must be in the same directory as ftserver.py